 Comes with a soft case that will protect the headphones from scratches but adds a bit more volume.
 The tough fabric of the case will prevent damages from minor falls.
 However, it will not absorb greater impacts like a hard case.

-The Bose SoundLink On-Ear have a good build quality and are sufficiently sturdy to be able to handle a few drops without significant damage.
+The Bose SoundLink On-Ear have a good build quality and are sufficiently sturdy to be to handle a few drops without significant damage.
 The headband is relatively thick for an on-ear design, and the ear cups are made of dense plastic.
 Their mostly plastic design and multiple hinges are weak points that could get damaged by wear and tear and moderate physical stress.

 The Bose SoundLink On-Ear are a good sounding pair of closed-back on-ear headphones, one of the best on-ear headphones we've tested so far.
 They sound as good as the MID ANC; they have a very good and extended bass, a very good mid-range and an excellent treble.
 Additionally, their mid-range is very slightly recessed and their treble is on the warm side.
 However, their performance is prone to inconsistencies and could vary a bit from person to person.
 They also don't have an open and spacious sounding soundstage.

 These headphones only isolate passively.
 They can block a decent amount of high-frequency noise, but because they can't cancel any noise that seeps into the ear cups, they struggle in louder environments.
 They may let a lot of ambient noise into your listening experience while commuting or traveling and leak quite a bit of sound.
 They will be distracting to the people around you if you use them in an office at higher volumes.